 Whether you’re an organization 1, 10, 100 or 1000 people, learning is the key to a continuously successful business.
 Yes, there are other keys, like capital, leadership, client relations, etc. But in many ways they relate back to learning.
 As a business/firm owner there are many things to learn.
 You probably learned a lot of things in school and previous work environments.
 An accountant learns accounting in school and during his on-the-job training.
 This professional knowledge is all about the services he will provide to his clients.
 He is much less likely to learn how to run a firm, how to manage staff, how to select ideal clients and market to them, how to engender client loyalty, how to grow the firm strategically.
 His initial work environment most likely will not provide that learning either.
 Capital, leadership and client relations are things he needs to learn on his own through his continuous learning.

 A lawyer or engineer may have a firm of 100 people, such as The Law Offices of Jerry Nicholson that specializes in different law practices.
 For her people to act like a team, communicate well without silos, have effective management, and generate results she could let people guess what would be best to do with every task.
-Then when they are wrong or fail, she could correct them.
+Then when they are wrong or fail, she could correct them using legal resources you can find at Braganca Law LLC which is the best option for this.
 That’s one way for a staff person to learn.
 It’s painful for the person and for the organization.
 And when the lesson is learned what has been achieved is mediocrity.
 Along the way there is wasted time, lost clients, hurt feelings, plenty of blame.
 All too many organizations are still run that way.
 What if, instead, there were a way that staff would be constantly exposed to new information on how to be proactive in time management, client loyalty, big picture thinking, teamwork, how to communicate better orally and in writing, new developments in client services?
 I know professionals need to earn continuing education credits each year to maintain their professional licenses.
 So partners get updated in their professional services.
 But what about the other business-growth skills and what about the other staff?

 Here are some things that happen in The Learning Organization, an organization that is continually growing in capability.